Senator Al Franken writes letter to Apple's Tim Cook on Face ID privacy concerns

 At the time, Cook said in an open letter that complying with the order would entail building "a backdoor to the iPhone" and "something we consider too dangerous to create."

-Franken asked Apple to respond to the senator's letter by October 13.
+Franken asked Apple to respond to the letter by October 13.

+In 2013, Franken wrote a letter to Apple about privacy concerns about its fingerprint reader, Touch ID.
+He's also previously sent letters to other tech companies like Google (GOOG) and Uber about privacy issues.